alejandrosotoBI/rinnovo-flask/README.md

 # Flask Gallery API

-This is a simple Flask-based API that retrieves images from a PostgreSQL database and serves them as base64-encoded strings in a JSON format.
+This is a simple Flask-based API that retrieves images from a PostgreSQL database and serves them as URLs in a JSON format.
 The API supports cross-origin requests (CORS) and returns categorized image data in a gallery format.

 ## Installation